Samarth-twid/Notes_App/README.md

 -   This is an application that lets user create, read, edit and delete notes with title and content.
 -   The title cannot be longer than 127 characters and for the content the limit is set to 1023 characters.
+-   Redis integration is enabled to mainatin a cache and ensure faster response times.

 ## Features included are